 4. A paradise for outdoor lovers

+The lifestyle in Canada is all about being active.
 If you want to enjoy the great outdoors, Edmonton has the highest area of parkland.
 The existing parkland is 22x bigger than New York City’s Central Park.

 The river valley is home to the longest stretch of connected urban parkland.
 Many newcomers get quite excited at seeing their first deer in the river valley area.
-Easy access to the multi-use trails is provided from many neighbourhoods.
+Easy access to the multi-use trails is provided from many neighborhoods.

 5. Amazing food choices abound